vboyce/Maze/maze_automate/README.md

 chmod +x automate.py
 ```
 5. Download model files and complete installation
 From the maze_automate directory, run the appropriate command.
+For Windows, ignore the ```./``` part of the commands.
 For Gulordava model only:
 ```
 ./set_up.py